sjbrown/misc_work/deckahedron/mod_levels.md

 Spot for Two Stamina

+### Eager Learner

+When you increase a skill level by flipping a green symbol, take a Blessing Card and shuffle it into your Deckahedron.

+### It's in here somewhere

+When you use Good Thing I Brought..., take out the top 4 cards of your Deckahedron and match their corners into a square shape or a triangle shape.
+If you can do this, you only need to spend 1 EQUIP.

+While trying to match corners, the narrative progresses and other players can make moves.

+You can give up at any time.

 ### Rallying Cry

-When you Critical Flip, act out the rallying cry that your character shouts.
+When you Critical Flip, act out the rallying cry shouted by your character.
 Then, invite another player to use the advantage instead of you.
-They must use the advantage right now, and their character must be in the same scene as yours, and they must spend 1 green token.
+They must use the advantage right now, and their character must be in the same scene, and they must spend the usual 1 green token.

-If they do it, take a Blessing Card into your discard pile and flip this card over.
+If they do it, take a Blessing Card, shuffle it into your Deckahedron, and flip this card over.

-**Over**: when you resolve a flip with a Blessing Card, discard the Blessing Card and flip *only* this card over.
+**Over**: when you resolve a flip with a Blessing Card, you may discard the Blessing Card and flip *only* this card over.

-### Taste for Adventure

-Side 1: When you put the first card in your Exhaustion pile, take a Blessing Card and
-(shuffle it into your Deckahedron without looking at it) OR (put it in your discard pile)

-Then flip this card over.

-Side 2: When you resolve a flip with a Blessing Card, discard that Blessing Card, but use it like a Critical Flip - 1 Green Token for Advantage on a new move right now.

-When you do this, discard the Blessing Card and flip *only* this card over.

 ### Background (Anchor)

 Write a word or phrase that indicates part of your character's background.
-When in a situation where this background would come in handy and you flip to resolve a move, flip an Anchor as well.
+When you're in a situation where this background would be useful, and you flip to resolve a move, flip an Anchor as well.
 If your Anchor card is better than the card you resolved your move with, resolve with that card instead.